-In general, you can check the contents of the client log file to see the error which caused the I/O error.
+In general, you can check the output of xtfsutil --errors <mount point> to see the error which caused the I/O error.
 A common reason for this problem is that no OSD could be assigned to the new file.
 Please check if suitable OSDs are available for the volume.
 There are two alternative ways to do this:

-- Open the MRC status page.
+- Execute xtfsutil <mountpoint>. - Open the MRC status page.
 It can be accessed via http://<MRC-host>:30636 in the default case.
-For each volume, a list of suitable OSDs is shown there. - Execute getfattr -n xtreemfs.usable_osds --only-values <mountpoint>.
+For each volume, a list of suitable OSDs is shown there.